 Sorry, there are no matching results

 Myth.
 It is true that the end client is responsible for making IR35 decisions under the off-payroll legislation that came into force in April 2021.
-However, agencies (as the payers of PSCs) are liable for deducting tax due to HMRC.
+However, agencies (as the payers of the limited company) are liable for deducting tax due to HMRC.

 If HMRC believes there is any tax due it will look first to the agencies for the tax.
 This liability may pass to the end client in certain circumstances (see below), but agencies would have to point HMRC to their clients to avoid liability which commercially may be an issue.

-These changes are similar to what we have already seen in the public sector, with some additions, such as the contractor’s right to appeal a determination.
+These changes are similar to what we saw previously in the public sector, with some additions, such as the contractor’s right to appeal a determination.

 The client has a number of obligations under the legislation, including: